citp/privacy-policy-historical/b/bl/blo/blogflux.com.md

-> *The following text is extracted and transformed from the blogflux.com privacy policy that was archived on 2006-12-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061205213816id_/http%3A//www.blogflux.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the blogflux.com privacy policy that was archived on 2007-06-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070614090627id_/http%3A//www.blogflux.com/privacy.php) for the most accurate reproduction.*

-# Blog Flux Privacy Policy
+# Blog Flux Privacy Policy - Blog Flux

 ## Privacy Statement for Blog Flux and its associated services